NicklasVraa/Color-manager/readme.md

     }
 }
 ```
+Examples of both as json-files are available in this repository.

 ## Requests <a name="requests"></a>
 Until the release official release of Color Manager, I will be taking requests for recolorings.
 Simply submit a feature request, specifying what you would like to see.
 Please star the repository or consider donating, and I will upload your requested variant.
 Also consider showing the creators of the original artworks some love.